Soft Cheesy Madeleines

 Allow madeleines to cool briefly before removing from molds.
 Best served while still warm.

-Golden brown savory madeleines topped with melted cheese and bacon pieces, arranged on a decorative serving plate Save for Later
+Golden brown savory madeleines topped with melted cheese and bacon pieces, arranged on a decorative serving plate Pin it

 Golden brown savory madeleines topped with melted cheese and bacon pieces, arranged on a decorative serving plate | Tasteofsavor.com